asdf-format/asdf/docs/asdf/developer_versioning.rst

   and AsdfType are available for 1.1.0 and 1.3.0, it will use the 1.1.0 subclass.
 - If the above fails, use the earliest available AsdfType
+- If no AsdfType exists that supports any version of that tag, then ASDF will deserialize the data into vanilla diff.

+The library does not currently emit a warning in either of the first two cases, but in the third case, a warning is emitted.

 The rules for selecting an AsdfType for a given tag are implemented by ``asdf.type_index.AsdfTypeIndex.fix_yaml_tag``.